Applied Kinesiology- My Experience With This Energy Healing Technique

 Chiropractor demonstrating use of Applied Kinesiology Muscle Testing to Diagnose Patient

 So back to me.
-There I was in 2006, an Air Force Occupational Therapist, approaching my last few years before retirement, and afraid I would be medically separated without benefits.
+There I was in 2006, an Air Force occupational therapist, approaching my last few years before retirement, and afraid I would be separated from service for medical reasons without retirement benefits.
 I’d had lots of free military medical care, and was prescribed over a dozen drugs and supplements, and felt terrible all the time.
-This is a long story, which I will write about in more depth eventually, under the tentative title, Thyroid Disease, The Third Time Western Medicine Failed Me.
-I’ll try to keep it brief here.
+This is a long story, but I’ll try to keep it brief here.

 My thyroid condition had only been diagnosed 3 years prior, and I had been undertreated for the condition since.
 I had learned from Dr. Rind’s website that I most assuredly had adrenal fatigue, something that most MDs understood even more poorly than thyroid disease.
 I couldn’t get a doctor to recognize the severity of my thyroid disease, how in the world would I convince them I needed adrenal support?!